mongodb-labs/mongo-perl-bson/corpus/README.md

 Valid test case keys include:

 * `description`: human-readable test case label.
-* `subject`: a big-endian hex representation of a BSON string.
+* `subject`: a big-endian hex representation of a BSON byte string.
 * `string`: a human-readable reprentation of an element under test.
+* `extjson`: a document representing the decoded extended JSON document equivalent to the subject.
 * `decodeOnly` (optional): if true, indicates that the BSON can not roundtrip; decoding the BSON in 'subject' and re-encoding the result will not generate identical BSON; otherwise, encode(decode(subject)) should be the same as the subject.
-* `extjson` (optional): a document representing a decoded extended JSON document equivalent to the subject.
-If there is no extended JSON representation, this field will be omitted.

 Decode error cases provide an invalid BSON document or field that should result in an error.
 For each case, keys include: